peterducai/etcd-tools/best_practices_book.md

 Creating many NS don’t add a performance penalty, and in many cases can actually improve performance as the Kubernetes API will have a smaller set of objects to work with.

+Do not overload namespaces with multiple workloads that perform unrelated tasks.
+Keep your namespaces precise and straightforward.

+Namespaces should not be created at will by anyone in the organization.
+Allowing individuals to create namespaces without management will lead to many additional environments.

 ### Cross Namespace communication

 Namespaces are “hidden” from each other, but they are not fully isolated by default.
 A service in one Namespace can talk to a service in another Namespace.
 This can often be very useful, for example to have your team’s service in your Namespace communicate with another team’s service in another Namespace.